-Squash New Zealand recommendations are not binding, but clubs are strongly encouraged to follow the following best practice recommendations:
+Squash New Zealand recommendations are not binding, but clubs are strongly encouraged to follow the following:

 Scoring: Squash New Zealand recommends the use of PAR (point a rally) scoring - to eleven for higher graded players (roughly B1 and above), and to fifteen for players graded roughly B2 and below.
 The scoring system used should be the same for every player in a tournament grade/division.

 NB: at national events, PAR to 11 scoring is used for B Grade Superchamps, A & B Grades in Champion of Champions, Cousins Shield/Mitchell Cup, the under 19 age groups of national junior age group events, and the top divisions of open events.
 PAR to 15 is used in grades C-F/J in Superchamps and Champion of Champions, all national Masters events, and where appropriate (using the guidelines above) for lower divisions of open events.